 The generated SBs (including the Observing Unit Sets in which they are contained) are attached below each SG and cannot be edited by PIs, although the whole directory structure can be freely navigated and inspected.
 Only observatory staff can edit any content below the Science Goal and indeed, no PI should greatly concern themselves with the contents of the SBs.
 These contain a lot of technical information that the observatory will ensure is set correctly before the observations are executed.
 Most vital is that the scientific aims encapsulated in the SG are correct.

-For those who are interested, details of the contents of the SBs can be found in Section 6.2.
+Observatory staff can generate SBs manually using the appropriate menu or toolbar options.
+Details of the contents of the SBs can be found in Section 6.2.